 When it comes to marketing campaigns, you may have noticed specific industries and companies use certain colors within their branding.
 But what does each color represent?
 And do colors affect the consumers’ decision making?

-Understanding the deeper meaning behind colors is the key to help build and tailor your brand for your audience, while simultaneously giving it personality and meaning.
-Your audience needs to know who you are and what you represent, and the right colors can accomplish this.
+Understanding the psychology behind colors can help to colors build and tailor your brand for your audience, while simultaneously giving it personality and meaning.
+Your audience needs to know who you are and what you represent.
 But the opposite rings true, the wrong colors could drive them away.

-When choosing the right colors for your brand, it is important to remember to think about how people will behave.
-For example, when your audience clicks on a call-to-action (CTA) for an email subscription list, will a certain color make them more likely to convert?
-When on a landing page, will they remain on the page because your branding is cohesive and uniform across the board or leave due to inconsistencies in your color choices?
+When choosing the right colors for your brand, it is important to think about how people will behave.
+For example, when your audience clicks on a call-to-action (CTA) for an email subscription list or an ad, will a certain color make them more likely to convert?
+When on a landing page, will the user remain on the page because your branding is cohesive and uniform across the board or leave due to inconsistencies in your color choices?

 Colors: Their Meanings & Effects